-Sky’s Superfast Broadband with Boost gives you guaranteed wi-fi in every room, daily line checks and a parental controls app.
+Sky’s Broadband Boost add-on gives you guaranteed wi-fi in every room, daily line checks and a parental controls app.

 Customers signing up to Sky’s Broadband Boost service will get guaranteed wi-fi in every room of their home, or money back on their Broadband Boost subscription.
 You’ll also get daily checks on your phone line, flexible engineer visits and access to the Sky Broadband Buddy parental controls app.
 Broadband Boost doesn’t change the underlying download speed or upload speed of your broadband connection.

 In this article, we’ll review Sky’s Broadband Boost service and the features that are available on it.
 We’ll also look at Superfast Boost and at other plans with the Broadband Boost feature, before asking whether it’s worth paying the extra £5/month.
 Finally, we’ll discuss a couple of alternatives to using Sky Broadband Boost.

 What is Sky Broadband Boost?

 There are five features within the Sky Broadband Boost service (all of them are included as standard when you choose the Superfast Boost broadband plan):

 - Guaranteed wi-fi in every room of your home: Speeds of at least 3Mbps in every room, or money back on your Broadband Boost subscription.